Identifying Network Structure of Nonlinear Dynamical Systems: Contraction and Kuramoto Oscillators: Contraction Theory for System Comparisons

 \begin{definition} We call a matrix $A$ \textit{contractive in the observable space} defined by $C$ if

 \end{definition}

-We now show that contraction in the observable space is directly related to the indistinguishability of topologies by showing that it is a requirement for \eqref{eq:LMI_contracting} to be satisfied.
-In the context of the auxiliary system, we would require
+We now show that contraction in the observable space is directly related to the indistinguishability of network structures by showing that it is a requirement for \eqref{eq:LMI_contracting} to be satisfied.
+In the context of the auxiliary system, we require

 \begin{theorem} Let $A$ be an arbitrary square matrix and suppose $C$ has full row rank, and further $\nullsp (C) \subseteq \nullsp (CA)$.
 Then, $\alpha(CAC^\dagger) \leq -\mu$ if and only if $\exists M \succ 0$ such that